 Right-Wing Extremist Groups & Hate Crimes are Increasing Alarmingly in Canada, Germany & the United States

-As the noose tightens around the Trump presidency, Trump's white-nationalist rants become more & more incendiary, with all too predictable and lethal consequences
+As the noose tightens around the ex-president Trump & his presidency, Trump's white-nationalist rants have become more & more incendiary, with all too predictable and lethal consequences

 E LaMont Gregory MSc Oxon

 . . . grief-stricken Pittsburgh, and a nation thrust into mourning

 If, we were confronted with a problem of physics and the material universe, although there are rare exceptions, we could rely on the fact that certain laws govern actions and the reactions to those actions.
 Such as, the law that states that for every action there is an equal and opposite reaction.
 Difficulty arises, however, when one attempts to reduce the laws of physics to chemistry.

 But in the world of social affairs and interpersonal actions and reactions, the laws governing behavior and consequences are not as readily accessible to us as the laws of physics are.
 Which led Albert Einstein, when asked why people could discover atomic power, but not the means to control it, to reply 'that is simple my friend: because politics is more difficult than physics.'

 Perhaps, since presidential utterance has so much to do with current events, we should begin with Thomas Jefferson.
 Jefferson observed that ... a wise and frugal government, which shall restrain men from injuring one another, shall leave them otherwise free to regulate their own pursuits ...

 The relevance here is that in the American Republic, a wise and frugal government has enshrined free speech into the very fabric of the rights that people have to regulate their own pursuits, an inalienable right limited only by the fact and the awesome responsibility that free speech cannot be used to injure another.